TobikoData/sqlmesh/docs/concepts/tests.md

 # Testing
-Tests are the way of protecting your project from regression by continuously verifying that the output of each model matches the expectations.
+Testing is how you can protect your project from regression by continuously verifying that the output of each model matches the expectations.
 Unlike [audits](audits.md), tests are executed either on demand (eg. as part of a CI / CD job) or every time a new [plan](plans.md) is created.

 Similarly to unit testing in software development, SQLMesh evaluates the model's logic against predefined inputs and compares the output to expected outcomes provided as part of each test.